zekusmaximus/zyjeski/content/stories/bart-higgins/index.md

 date = 2025-04-20T10:00:00-07:00
 draft = false
-tags = ['fiction', 'character-study']
+tags = ['fiction', 'character-study'] description = 'Slice-of-life story about the laid-back Bart Higgins.'
 +++

 Bartholomew Higgins, or Bart as everyone (eventually) called him, came into the world under a sweltering midday sun.
 His mom, a woman who collected coincidences like some people collect stamps, swore up and down that was the reason he was, well, relaxed.
 "Born needing a nap," she'd say, shaking her head with a mixture of exasperation and a fondness that, if you looked close enough, you could just barely see.
 Bart?
 He took it as a sign from the universe.
 A permission slip, maybe.